Where to Stay in London – The Best Places for First Timers!

 Are you planning a city trip to London?
 Cool!
 You’re going to love the city.
 But finding a hotel in London can be really overwhelming – especially if it’s your first time in London.
-In this post, our London expert Friederike will show you the best places to stay in London and share her hotel tips with you.
+In this post, we will show you the best places to stay in London and share our hotel tips with you.

 General tips for staying in London